-Any e-discovery requests or requests for disclosure from foreign law enforcement agencies have to be validated by Mexican Courts for them to be validly enforced in Mexico.
+Any e-discovery requests or requests for disclosure from foreign law enforcement agencies must be validated by Mexican Courts for them to be validly enforced in Mexico.
 If any order or request from any foreign law enforcement agency is not validated through a Mexican Court, a company may refuse to comply with it.

-18.2 What guidance has/have the data protection authority(ies) issued?
+18.2 What guidance has/have the data protection authority(ies) issued on disclosure of personal data to foreign law enforcement or governmental bodies?